Four more bodies found in condo rubble; at least 16 dead

-SURFSIDE, Florida (AP) — The bodies of four additional victims have been found in the rubble of a collapsed condo tower, raising the death toll to 16 people, a fire official told victims’ families Wednesday.
+SURFSIDE, Florida (AP) — Four more bodies have been found in the rubble of a collapsed Florida condo tower, a fire official said Wednesday, raising the death toll in the disaster to 16 people.

 Miami-Dade Assistant Fire Chief Raide Jadallah told family members at a morning briefing that rescuers found the bodies Tuesday night.
-He said the victims’ next of kin had not yet been identified.
+He said relatives have not yet been identified.

-Jadallah said that in addition to those four bodies, crews also found other human remains.
+In addition to the four bodies, crews also found other human remains.
+Rescuers were able to build a ramp for a crane to reach areas at the top of the pile they had not been access before, Jadallah said.

+State Fire Marshal Jimmy Petronis described the ramp as “a Herculean effort” that would allow the use of more heavy equipment.

 The possibility that severe weather in coming days could further stretch Florida’s search and rescue resources prompted state officials to ask the federal government for the additional team, Kevin Guthrie of the Florida Division of Emergency Management said Tuesday.
 Already, intermittent bad weather has caused temporary delays in the search.